Wordcab/wordflo-dev-roadmap/README.md

 Wordflo is the world's fastest transcript editing experience, leveraging first-principle design and proprietary voice intelligence technology to accelerate the time it takes to get to final-perfect transcription.The transcript editor is for high-impact calls in regulated spaces, and is meant to augment existing compliance and QA teams.
 You can find a demo at [wordflo.ai](http://wordflo.ai).

+## Changes on 03/08/2024

+- Added Wordflo official landing page.
+- Added comment backend infrastructure and experimental comments front-end (WIP).

 ## Changes on 03/03/2024

-- CSV export option
+- CSV export option.
-- URL params in Wordflo URL are now encrypted and expire, adding more security
+- URL params in Wordflo URL are now encrypted and expire, adding more security.
-- Back button in Wordflo goes back to dashboard
+- Back button in Wordflo goes back to dashboard.

 ## Changes on 02/22/2024